sweirich/challenge/debruijn/overview.md

 type system can show that the definition of capture-avoiding substitution preserves the types of the object language; ruling out certain sorts of bugs.
-Similarly, other operations that manipulate typed terms, such as interpreters, compilers and optimizers can be shown type preserving by implementing them using this representation in GHC.
+Similarly, other operations that manipulate typed terms, such as interpreters, compilers and optimizers can be shown type-preserving by implementing them using this representation in GHC.

 ### Chalmers Seminar video